Sea of Galilee Overview

 12. Oftentimes, we might think Christ was hiding out somewhere in a remote location.
 However, just the opposite was true.
 He chose the northern shore of the Sea of Galilee (and Capernaum was located at a key place along this route) as a center stage so His message would reach as many people as possible in the world.

-13. By spending most of His ministry time in the northern Galilee area, Christ’s miracles would travel by word of mouth to the ends of the earth.
-This laid the groundwork and sowed the seeds of the Gospel to the rest of the known world so the evangelization work done later by the apostles would be easier and more acceptable to those who heard the message about Christ.
+13. By spending most of His ministry time in the northern Galilee area, Christ’s miracles traveled by word of mouth to the ends of the earth.
+This laid the groundwork and sowed the seeds of the Gospel to the rest of the known world so that the evangelization work done later by the apostles would be easier and more acceptable to those who heard the message about Christ.

 Historical Background